compleatang/legal-markdown/README.md

 **Note**.
 The gem looks at the last block of characters in the level-X YAML field to understand what type of Base Reference you need for your document.
 So you cannot add additional text *after* the Base Reference.

-To achieve the above output, we should update our YAML front matter to look like this:
+If the headers looked like this:

 ```yaml
 ---